flopezag/SDM.SQLgeneration/README.md

   PORT   http port used by the service

 Options:
-  -i, --input FILEIN  specify the RDF turtle file to parser -o, --output        generate the corresponding files of the parser RDF turtle file -h, --host HOST     launch the server in the corresponding host
+  -i, --input FILEIN  description to specify the file to the script -o, --output        generate the corresponding output file -h, --host HOST     launch the server in the corresponding host
                       [default: 127.0.0.1]
   -p, --port PORT     launch the server in the corresponding port